 Source: Mayo Clinic

-The best spinal stenosis physical therapists across
+Meet with the best spinal stenosis physical therapists

 Luna’s physical therapists are experts in the treatment of both lumbar and cervical spinal stenosis.
 With experience in manual therapy techniques and guided exercises, our licensed PTs will work with you to create a therapy plan that alleviates spinal stenosis symptoms and improves mobility.